 Field Day is Amateur Radio's open house.
-Showing the public who we are and what assets we bring to our communities helps keep Amateur Radio visible, which is important to the long-term sustainability of our service and hobby.
+It is a tremendous opportunity to show the public who we are and what assets we bring to our communities and that helps keep Amateur Radio visible, which is important to the long-term sustainability of our service and hobby.

 By the time your club is setting up the antennas, your PR and outreach strategy should have been in operation for quite some time.
 Experience has taught us that promoting your Field Day effort is a task that should be assigned to a specific person, just as you would have a person responsible for the generator or captain of a specific station.
-If your club has a Public Information Officer, or PIO, this task is right up their alley.
+If your club has a Public Information Officer (PIO), this task is right up their alley.
 If you don't have one, find a club member who is articulate, outgoing and comfortable talking with strangers to be your club's spokesperson.
-Depending on the size of your Field Day effort, it may be helpful to have additional PR volunteers, who agree to be on hand to talk with visitors.
-Reach out to schools, churches, other civic groups (Scouts, 4-H, etc) and invite them to come visit and learn.
+Depending on the size of your Field Day effort, it may be helpful to have additional public relations volunteers, who agree to be on hand to talk with visitors.
+(In addition to the media, you should be reaching out to schools, churches, and other civic groups, such as Scouts, 4-H, etc. and inviting them to come visit, learn, and discover.

 ARRL has given clubs a way to promote Field Day to your community and earn your club up to 600 additional points for your club's score.
-Take advantage of these bonus points!

-1) Set up in a public location: Lots of clubs like to set up away from high-traffic areas, like a hilltop or a campground.
-By setting up in a parking lot of a shopping mall or community center, you increase Amateur radio's visibility to your community.
+1) Set up in a public location: Many clubs like to set up away from high-traffic areas, like a hilltop or a campground, but by setting up in a parking lot of a shopping mall or community center, you can increase Amateur Radio's visibility to your community.
 Reward: 100 points.

-2) Spread the word: Advise your local newspapers and TV and radio stations of your plans.
+2) Spread the word: Contact your local newspapers and TV and radio stations about your plans for Field Day.
 Your club's Public Information Officer (PIO) should have a list of media contacts in your area already developed.
-Issuing a press release to professional media draws the public to your Field Day site and keeps Amateur Radio in the public eye.
-A sample press release and tips for press release success are included.
-Reward" 100 points/
+Sending a press release to traditional media outlets (such as TV, radio and newspapers) helps make the public aware of your Field Day site and keeps Amateur Radio in the public eye.
+A sample press release, sample media advisory, and tips for press release success are included.
+Reward: 100 points.

 3) Don't forget social media!
-Keep your club's FaceBook page active with updates, photos and information on how your Field Day is going.
+Keep your club's Facebook page active with updates, photos and information on how your Field Day is going.
 Use Twitter to tweet your experiences to your followers and include the hash tag #ARRLFD to keep your club visible on the national level.
 And be sure to build your social media network with local media outlets, reporters, bloggers, and other community VIPs.
 Reward: 100 points.

-4) Create and staff a welcome table: A formal welcome table complete with an engaging greeter and brochures about Amateur Radio helps visitors to your site feel more involved.
+4) Create and staff a welcome table at your Field Day site: A welcome table complete with an engaging greeter and brochures about Amateur Radio helps visitors to your site feel more involved.
 Provide tour guides to help steer your visitors through your site and explain what your visitors will see and hear.
 Include a signup sheet for visitors to provide contact information, so your club can follow up with those who want to learn more about Amateur Radio.
 Reward: 100 points.